nchlswhttkr/website/content/blog/my-favourite-albums-from-2020/index.md

 ## Carry Me Home - KOKOROKO

 While technically only a _single_ and not an _album_, I am a big fan of KOROKOKO's afrobeat sound.
 They've only got a few songs to their name, but I eagerly await more releases!
+You can find all of their music on Bandcamp, so I'd encourage you to check them out.

 {{% bandcamp-album kokoroko carry-me-home %}}